aalbagarcia/p91_challenge/README.md

   as the `postgres` user.
 Proper credentials and docker secrets should be used.
 - [ ] When provisioning the database droplet, the private IP is hardcoded in several places.
 That is a terrible idea so we need to replace it with proper variables or scripts.
 Probably, using ansible will help us to solve this.
+- [ ] Do not use the `:latest` docker image tag in the `docker-compose-production.yml` file.
+Use proper image tags set during the deployment stage in Jenkins